-Note: You are automatically logged out of the Web Configurator after 5 minutes of inactivity.
+Note: By default, you are automatically logged out of the Web Configurator after 5 minutes of inactivity.
+You can change this setting in Management > Timeout.

 CHAPTER 5 Initial Setup Example

 This chapter shows how to set up the Switch for use.